-- 3.17 In the interval between a margin call being made by one party and margin being delivered by the other, the calculation of Net Exposure should assume that margin will be delivered. - What transactions are included in the calculation of the Net Exposure of non-forward repos? - 3.18 It is currently market practice (but see paragraph 3.22 below) for the calculation of Net Exposure to include all transactions between two parties, except for overnight repos, for which: - the Purchase date is today or earlier; and - the Repurchase Date is today or later. - 3.19 Under Purchase Date valuation, the intention is that the inclusion of new or maturing transactions should be based on actual rather than assumed settlement.
+- 3.17 In the interval between a margin call being made by one party and margin being delivered by the other, the calculation of Net Exposure should assume that margin will be delivered. - 3.18 It is currently market practice (but see paragraph 3.22 below) for the calculation of Net Exposure to include all transactions between two parties, except for overnight repos, for which: - the Purchase date is today or earlier; and - the Repurchase Date is today or later. - 3.19 Under Purchase Date valuation, the intention is that the inclusion of new or maturing transactions should be based on actual rather than assumed settlement.
 However, this practice requires parties to have the ability to confirm settlement before making or responding to a margin call. - 3.20 For the purposes of Purchase Date valuation, where firms cannot confirm settlement before making or responding to a margin call, the most prudent approach is to assume settlement on the Purchase Date but not on the Repurchase Date.
 In other words, transactions should be automatically included in the calculation of Net Exposure on both their Purchase Date and Repurchase Date.
 This asymmetry of treatment is justified by the fact that settlement failures on the Repurchase Date are more common than on Purchase Dates and maturing transactions have larger Transaction Exposures than new transactions.